SoulInfernoDE/compile-kernel-from-source/README.md

 # compile-kernel-from-source
-Script to be able to automate compiling procedures.
+Scripts to be able to automate compiling procedures.
 Eg. if you need to add .config options to your kernel sources like android (ASHMEM, BINDER, etc.)

 Can be used to address the anbox modules issue, explained in this thread: https://github.com/anbox/anbox-modules/issues/75#issuecomment-794079944